- Weird and wonderful

 - Kings & Queens

-An archaeological find in Austria has raised questions concerning our ancestors’ dressing habits.
-Beatrix Nutz examines underwear, hygiene and social acceptance in the 15th and 16th centuries
+An archaeological find of medieval lingerie in Austria has raised questions concerning our ancestors’ dressing habits.
+Beatrix Nutz examines underwear, hygiene and social acceptance in the 15th and 16th centuries.

 Men wore shirts and braies (medieval underpants resembling modern-day shorts), and women a smock or chemise and no pants.
 That’s all we have known about medieval underwear, but now, because of archaeological finds in East Tyrol, Austria, we have a better idea of what some women wore underneath their dresses.

 Lengberg Castle, first documented in 1190, was rebuilt into a representative palais in the 15th century by adding a second floor.
 During extensive reconstruction in July 2008, a vault filled with waste was found beneath the floorboards of a room on the second storey of the castle, where it was dumped during the 15th-century reconstruction.